ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction:</blockquote>

 <h3>2.
-What if Hallucination Is a Spark of Creativity?
-Harnessing LLM Flaws for Drug Discovery - <a href="https://medium.com/gitconnected/what-if-hallucination-is-a-spark-of-creativity-harnessing-llm-flaws-for-drug-discovery-eb98be47b2ee" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Junior Developers Are Burning Out Before They Bloom: Surviving Tech’s Obsession With ‘New’ - <a href="https://medium.com/mr-plan-publication/why-junior-developers-are-burning-out-before-they-bloom-surviving-techs-obsession-with-new-771b52e0f646" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>Exploring the Unexpected Potential of AI Hallucinations to Revolutionize Drug Development</blockquote>
+<blockquote>How the Industry’s Relentless Pace of Innovation Is Crushing New Coders — And the Old-School Mindset That Can Save Them</blockquote>

 <h3>3.
 This new IDE just destroyed VS Code and Copilot without even trying - <a href="https://medium.com/coding-beauty/windsurf-ide-0678288ce0a4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Coding Beauty`**

 <blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>

 <h3>4.
-Slots: Make your Angular API flexible - <a href="https://medium.com/coreteq/slots-make-your-angular-api-flexible-89e707ffae4c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Full-Stack or Fully Stretched?
+How the Tech Industry Turned Developers into Coding Chimeras - <a href="https://medium.com/mr-plan-publication/full-stack-or-fully-stretched-how-the-tech-industry-turned-developers-into-coding-chimeras-8cb693084ca5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CoreTEQ`**
+✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>Let’s explore all content projection approaches in Angular from the perspective of UI library developers and their users.</blockquote>
+<blockquote>Why the “Do-It-All” Developer Trend Is Exploiting Talent, Killing Innovation, and Fueling a Burnout Epidemic</blockquote>

 <h3>5.
-Nine Pico PIO Wats with MicroPython (Part 2) - <a href="https://medium.com/towards-data-science/nine-pico-pio-wats-with-micropython-part-2-984a642f25a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+What if Hallucination Is a Spark of Creativity?
+Harnessing LLM Flaws for Drug Discovery - <a href="https://medium.com/gitconnected/what-if-hallucination-is-a-spark-of-creativity-harnessing-llm-flaws-for-drug-discovery-eb98be47b2ee" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards Data Science`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Raspberry Pi programmable IO pitfalls illustrated with a musical example</blockquote>
+<blockquote>Exploring the Unexpected Potential of AI Hallucinations to Revolutionize Drug Development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-How to Run DeepSeek R1 Locally with Cursor in 4 Minutes (yes completely offline!) - <a href="https://medium.com/@rizpabani/how-to-run-deepseek-r1-locally-with-cursor-in-4-minutes-yes-completely-offline-eecb03a48165" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ultimate Nuclei Templates: Private Collection for Quick Bounties - <a href="https://medium.com/meetcyber/my-private-nuclei-template-collection-for-easy-bounties-ba704073d065" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Riz Pabani`**
+✍️ **posted by `MeetCyber`**

-<blockquote>DeepSeek R1 is a groundbreaking open-source AI model developed by DeepSeek AI that rivals the performance of industry leaders like OpenAI’s…</blockquote>
+<blockquote>These templates are gold for findng bugs easily</blockquote>

 <h3>2.
-A Tiny Chinese Startup Just Crashed Nvidia’s Stock - <a href="https://medium.com/ai-ai-oh/a-tiny-chinese-startup-just-crashed-nvidias-stock-32ae7fc75063" target="_blank" rel="noopener noreferrer">link</a></h3>
+The $600 Billion Mistake. - <a href="https://medium.com/@ignacio.de.gregorio.noblejas/the-600-billion-mistake-c3a08a36e1aa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ai-Ai-OH`**
+✍️ **posted by `Ignacio de Gregorio`**

-<blockquote>Trump's tariff threat can’t distract from the fact that China is leaving Silicon Valley tech in the dust</blockquote>
+<blockquote>A Chronicle of Madness</blockquote>

 <h3>3.
-This new IDE just destroyed VS Code and Copilot without even trying - <a href="https://medium.com/coding-beauty/windsurf-ide-0678288ce0a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+DeepSeek Is Chinese But Its AI Models Are From Another Planet - <a href="https://medium.com/@albertoromgar/deepseek-is-chinese-but-its-ai-models-are-from-another-planet-e4cf94840086" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Beauty`**
+✍️ **posted by `Alberto Romero`**

-<blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>
+<blockquote>OpenAI and the US are in deep trouble</blockquote>

 <h3>4.
-Kimi k1.5 : OpenAI-o1 level multi-modal model - <a href="https://medium.com/data-science-in-your-pocket/kimi-k1-5-openai-o1-level-multi-modal-model-6eefb987d4cd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forget DeepSeek : Qwen 2.5 VL and Qwen Max is here - <a href="https://medium.com/data-science-in-your-pocket/forget-deepseek-qwen-2-5-vl-and-qwen-max-is-here-95493fc5b084" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Data Science in your pocket`**

-<blockquote>DeepSeek’s new competition outperforms GPT-4o and Claude 3.5</blockquote>
+<blockquote>beats DeepSeek-v3, OpenAI models</blockquote>

 <h3>5.
-DeepSeek-R1 Beats OpenAI’s o1, Revealing All Its Training Secrets Out In The Open - <a href="https://medium.com/gitconnected/deepseek-r1-beats-openais-o1-revealing-all-its-training-secrets-out-in-the-open-37f16f0990ec" target="_blank" rel="noopener noreferrer">link</a></h3>
+“It Just Works” — The Three Stages of Technological Depoliticization - <a href="https://medium.com/user-experience-design-1/it-just-works-the-three-stages-of-technological-depoliticization-efcbdff78b33" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `UX Collective`**

-<blockquote>A deep dive into how DeepSeek-R1 was trained from scratch and how this open-source research will accelerate AI progress like never before.</blockquote>
+<blockquote>“It Just Works” is propaganda: it hides the trail that products cut though our societies and the natural world to get to us.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>